Published 23:23 IST, November 8th 2024

 Advertisement

-But re are or issues pending.
+But there are other issues pending.

 NASCAR on Tuesday levied $600,000 in fines and suspended nine members of three different Cup teams for alleged manipulation at Martinsville Speedway last weekend.
 NASCAR ruled Bubba Wallace of 23XI helped fellow Toyota driver Christopher Bell by allegedly faking a flat tire.
-That allowed Bell to hit wall to avoid Wallace and ride it for momentum to claim final spot in playoffs over William Byron.
+That allowed Bell to hit the wall to avoid Wallace and ride it for momentum to claim the final spot in the playoffs over William Byron.

-NASCAR also ruled Tuesday that fellow Chevrolet drivers Chastain and Austin Dillon acted as blockers for Byron over final few laps to prevent anyone from taking position from him.
+NASCAR also ruled Tuesday that fellow Chevrolet drivers Chastain and Austin Dillon acted as blockers for Byron over the final few laps to prevent anyone from taking position from him.

-“ DVP policy could spill into live event,” NBC analyst Steve Letarte said.
+“The DVP policy could spill into the live event,” NBC analyst Steve Letarte said.
 “So when it affects on-track clearly to us, we have to cover that, that's our job.
-But re's chance I'm going to pull an off-track story and connect it to an on-track performance.
-I think it's a slap in face to whatever teams wins championship trophy.”
+But there's no chance I'm going to pull an off-track story and connect it to an on-track performance.
+I think it's a slap in the face to whatever teams wins the championship trophy.”

 23:23 IST, November 8th 2024